 HOA Guiding Documents

-Happy Valley Ranch1 HOA’s Architectural Review Form must be printed and completed for submission of any changes a homeowner plans to make that affect their home’s structure, texture, or color (other than touch-up maintenance) and/or the landscaping (other than normal maintenance) to Architectural Committee prior to starting any project.
+Happy Valley Ranch1 HOA’s Architectural Review Form (see sidebar) must be printed and completed for submission of any changes a homeowner plans to make that affect their home’s structure, texture, or color (other than touch-up maintenance) and/or the landscaping (other than normal maintenance) to Architectural Committee prior to starting any project.
 Projects involving only landscaping will be forwarded to and processed by the Landscape Committee.
 Submission initiates a Design Review to ensure that such changes are in compliance with the HOA’s CC&Rs and supporting Bylaws, and Guidelines, all of which are legally binding documents that a homeowner is provided copies of for signature prior to completion of escrow.

-The HOA CC&Rs document is the official record that established our Homeowners’ Association (HOA) in November 1977, revised in July 1997 to remove references to HVR1’s developer, and the Covenants, Conditions and Restrictions under which we collectively maintain our community’s appearance.
+The HOA CC&Rs (see sidebar) document is the official record that established our Homeowners’ Association (HOA) in November 1977, revised in July 1997 to remove references to HVR1’s developer, and the Covenants, Conditions and Restrictions under which we collectively maintain our community’s appearance.

-The Building Guidelines are more “down to earth” address to Frequently Asked Questions about what the CC&Rs actually mean in terms of real projects and property concerns.
+The Building Guidelines (see sidebar) are more “down to earth” address to Frequently Asked Questions about what the CC&Rs actually mean in terms of real projects and property concerns.
 The Guidelines are detailed and topical, written in everyday language rather than “legaleze”.